Probing triaxial deformation of atomic nuclei in high-energy heavy ion collisions: Results

 It is also interesting to study how the fluctuations of $d_{\perp}$ depend on the simultaneous presence of quadrupole and higher-order deformations, in particular, whether the contribution from each component to $d_{\perp}$ is independent of each other.
 For this exploratory study, only combinations of axial-symmetric components $Y_{n,0}, n=2,3, 4$ are considered.
-The analysis is carried out for different combinations of $(\beta_2,\beta_3,\beta_4)$ from the values $\beta_2=\pm0.1,0$, $\beta_3=0.1,0$ and $\beta_4=0.1,0$, and results are shown in the left column of Fig.~\ref{fig:6}.
+The analysis is carried out for different combinations of $(\beta_2,\beta_3,\beta_4)$ from the values $\beta_2=\pm0.1,0$, $\beta_3=0.1,0$, and $\beta_4=0.1,0$, and results are shown in the left column of Fig.~\ref{fig:6}.
 The contributions from different deformation components are not fully independent of each other.
-In particular, the influence of $\beta_4$ and to some extent also $\beta_3$ is enhanced when $\beta_2$ is non-zero in non-central collisions.
-This suggest that the mixing between different deformation, i.e. terms such as $\beta_2\beta_4$, $\beta_2\beta_3$ and $\beta_3\beta_4$ in Eq.~\eqref{eq:10} are important, but these non-linear effects are always very small in the UCC region.
-The right column of Fig.~\ref{fig:6} considers a different scenario where the quadrupole component is much larger than the octupole and hexadecapole.
-For this case, we increase the $\beta_2$ to the value of 0.28.
+In particular, the influence of $\beta_4$ and to some extent also $\beta_3$ is enhanced in the presence of $\beta_2$.
+This suggests that the mixing between different deformation, i.e. terms such as $\beta_2\beta_4$, $\beta_2\beta_3$ and $\beta_3\beta_4$ in Eq.~\eqref{eq:10} are more important, but these nonlinear effects are always very small in the UCC region.
+The right column of Fig.~\ref{fig:6} considers a different scenario where the quadrupole component $\beta_2=0.28$ is much larger than the octupole and hexadecapole.
 Similar conclusions can be drawn.